gangsta-techie/terraform-associate-notes/practise_questions/questions.md

 1. What is the primary purpose of `terraform init`?

-A. Apply the planned changes to the infrastructure
+A. Apply the planned changes to the infrastructure/
-B. Initialize the working directory, download providers and modules
+B. Initialize the working directory, download providers and modules/
-C. Validate configuration files for syntax errors
+C. Validate configuration files for syntax errors/
 D. Destroy existing infrastructure

-Answer: B
+Answer: B/
 Explanation: `terraform init` initializes the working directory, installs provider plugins and modules, and configures backends.

 ---